Table of Contents

 Frederick County Real Estate Market Update

-Provided by Chris Highland ~ December 2023
+Provided by Chris Highland ~ August 2023

-Number of units sold in November was down 27% from last year.
-We’re seeing a cooling off of the demand as rates are pricing some out of their previous price points.
+The number of units sold in August was down 25% from last August.
+We’re seeing a cooling off of the demand year-over-year as rates are pricing some buyers out of their previous price points.
+But demand is still healthy, considering we have such a low inventory.
+Inventory is down 24% since last year at this time.

 Being affiliated with a brokerage with agents all over the state, we’re hearing similar stories. *See Maryland market statistics below.